oinochoe/uglify-js-minify-css-allfiles/README.md

 # uglify-js and minify-css allFiles

 -   you will be able to minify all files as same file names which is js or css
+-   you are able to minify all files in a specific folder.
+-   you can do this easily via `demo.js` file in `node_modules/uglify-js-minify-css-allfiles`
+-   if you have a question or some problem, contact me anywhen.
+-   please email me copstyle86@gmail.com or use github issue tab.

 ## History

+-   DevDependencies to Dependencies for this production - 2020/08/26
 -   changed css option - solved cleancss commentary issue - 2020/08/21
 -   bug fixed(1.1.7) - solved cleancss first line delete error - 2020/08/21
 -   added command line execution with 2 parameters